mrowe/mikerowecode.com/_posts/2007-10-30-leopard-git-ssh.md

+---
+layout: post
-Leopard breaking MacPorts git over ssh
+title: Leopard breaking MacPorts git over ssh
+---

 As I have been [twitting][1] recently, git over ssh stopped working for me after the upgrade to Leopard: